RocketSoftware/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

        startsessionserver.sh
     ```

-4. Check the terminal for the messages that the Micro Focus HACloud Session Server has started.
+4. Check the terminal for the messages that the HACloud Session Server has started.

 **Configuring the TN3270 settings in the IDE**